-What’s fun, free, and the best thing to do on vacation?
+What's fun, free, and the best thing to do on vacation?
 Sip coffee and look at amazing street art, of course!
 In the past several decades, street art has skyrocketed in popularity.
-Countless cities across the globe are becoming outdoor museums, thanks the the street artists.
+Countless cities across the globe are becoming outdoor museums, thanks to street artists.
 Below are some of the best cities in the world to see amazing street art−enjoy!

 Buenos Aires, Argentina

 I have always know Buenos Aires, Argentina, home of my extended family, for having a rich art culture.
 The city is filled with street performers, beautiful fountains, outstanding architecture, and impressive sculptures.
 However, the city's best feature is arguably its amazing street art.

 Argentina's government encourages the creation of these beautiful murals, unlike many other countries.
 Many murals in Argentina are even subsidized by the government.
 For this reason, the city has attracted some of the world's leading street artists.
 Buenos Aires is one of the “most important locales for the burgeoning street art movement.”

 Berlin, Germany is becoming Europe's center of art, and its street art is indicative of this.
 Mentalgassi, a group of street artists, is the largest and most well-known group of artists responsible for creating beautiful street art all over the city.

 Every week, Alternative Berlin sponsors several graffiti workshops and street art tours and festivals which take place in the city.
 These world-renowned workshops include lessons on everything a potential artist needs to know.
 Artists are adverse in the history of street art, underground circles, and the unwritten rules of street art creation.
 Aspiring artists practice in abandoned factories dedicated to them.